-- Integral Care provides a 9 bed outpatient competency restoration program for individuals requiring a residential location for restoration of competency.
+- Integral Care provides a 9-bed outpatient competency restoration program for individuals requiring a residential location for restoration of competency.
 Integral Care also provides restoration of competency programming and treatment for individuals who have a place to reside in the community while participating in programming. - Effective 10/1/22, Travis County funded an additional 7 outpatient competency restoration slots at the recommendation of local stakeholders.
-This brings the total of outpatient competency beds to 16 residential beds.
+This brings the total of outpatient competency slots to 16.